SFTtech/openage-blog/content/blog/T0008-engine_planning_2022.md

 ## Gamestate 2: Do many things and do them right

 So far so good.
-In this basic model, every ability has coresponding gameplay system which, when used, handles the necessary calculation to do the associated gameplay action.
-However, something that needs to addressed is that most gameplay mechanics in AoE (and RTS in general) can often not be modelled as one single action.
+In this basic model, every ability has a corresponding gameplay system which, when used, handles the necessary calculation to do the associated gameplay action.
+However, something that needs to be addressed is that most gameplay mechanics in AoE (and RTS in general) can often not be modelled as one single action.
 More precisely, gameplay mechanics often involve action *routines* that are executed in order.
 For example, an infantry attack in AoE2 actually involves at least two actions: